 The basics of airline wet lease agreements

-Simply put, a wet lease is a contractual arrangement between two airlines, where one airline provides an aircraft, crew, maintenance, and insurance (ACMI) to another airline.
+Simply put, a wet lease is a contractual arrangement between two airlines, where one airline provides an aircraft, crew, maintenance, and insurance (ACMI), to another airline.

 Wet lease agreements can come in different forms.
 A wet lease agreement can last a day, a week, a month, or a year… it’s all over the place!
 Let me give some examples.

 Hi Fly is a Portuguese airline that’s specifically a wet lease operator.
-The airline doesn’t operate its own scheduled flights, but rather operates flights on behalf of other airlines, when they have needs.
+The airline doesn’t operate its own regularly scheduled flights, but rather operates flights on behalf of other airlines, when they have needs.
 Hi Fly primarily operates used aircraft that used to fly for other airlines, so it’s kind of a cool setup.

 Then you have airlines like airBaltic.
 While the airline operates its own scheduled flights with Airbus A220s, it also leases out those same aircraft to other airlines. airBaltic has an agreement with Lufthansa Group, so you may often find that your flight with the airline is actually operated by airBaltic.